Our current location is at the Bishop Harrison Center at All Saints Parish located at 1342 Lancaster Avenue in Syracuse, NY.

 Why did this get started?

 Yes!
-Among other cities, Baltimore, MD; Huntington, WV; Buffalo, NY; Minneapolis, MN; and Portland, OR all have variations on FEAST.
+Among other cities, Brooklyn, NY; Baltimore, MD; Huntington, WV; Buffalo, NY; Minneapolis, MN; and Portland, OR all have variations on FEAST.
+More recently an event has taken form even closer to home, called Youtica EATS, in Utica, NY.
 It’s even spread to Ukraine, where it’s known as Sunday Borscht.
 You can check out a full list of other cities’ FEASTs here.

 Is this a fringe thing?
 What does the mainstream media think about this?